schiznik/nextcloud-openshift/README.md

 This repository contains an OpenShift 3 template to easily deploy Nextcloud on OpenShift.
 With this template it's possible to run your own Nextcloud instance f.e. on [APPUiO](https://appuio.ch/).

+## Pre-Install

+This uses  PersistentVolumeClaims, which if using with https://github.com/schiznik/openshift-centos-singlenode need to be created first.

+...
+echo "$PROJECT,nextcloud-data,1024" > oc-volume-list
+echo "$PROJECT,mariadb,1024" >> oc-volume-list
+sh createPV.sh
+...

 ## Installation

 ### 0 Create OpenShift project